-JAPANESE YEAR 8 - 2023
+JAPANESE YEAR 8 - 2024

-In this course, basic Japanese language skills are developed.
+In this course Japanese understanding, communicating, and interacting skills are developed.
 Students are introduced to the order and phonetics of the Japanese alphabet.
-Attention is paid to greetings and providing and extracting useful personal information such as name, age and phone numbers.
-Students gain a familiarity with everyday routines in the Japanese classroom and the use of titles.
-Students learn to recognise and write hiragana, some katakana characters, as well as common kanji.
+Attention is paid to greetings and providing and extracting useful personal information.
+Students gain familiarity with everyday routines in the Japanese classroom.
+They learn to recognise and write hiragana and some katakana characters, as well as common kanji.
+The year culminates with the study of Japanese food.
+Students become familiar with language used for ordering whilst developing knowledge of Japanese food and manners.
 The important interrelationship between language and culture is emphasized throughout course